top of page

 Hillary Hartoin, Director of Court & Pretrial Services, ***Elected Chair

-In response to COVID-19, we will be conducting all meetings via videoconferencing and not at our traditional location; the Bicentennial Room in the Cass County Government Building.
+All meetings will be held in the Bicentennial Room in the Cass County Government Building or virtual via LifeSize.
 Extensions and passcodes, along with links to the meeting will be sent out a week prior to the meeting.

 Lifesize.PNG